marcliberatore/230-lab-bits-and-bytes/README.md

 So, how can we divide by 32?
 It's the same as right shifting by five places (2 to the power 5 is 32; each digit we shift left is equivalent, for unsigned integers doing a logical shift, to division by 2).
 Recall our example of `pineapple`, which is the 51st item.
 We can right-shift 51 by 5 (`51 >> 5`) to divide by 32.

 What about modulus, equivalent in this case to the remainder of the division?
 The remainder is what's "left over" after division -- it's the five bits that we "got rid of" when we shifted right by 5.
 Can we keep these five bits and "get rid of" the rest of the bits?
+Yes!
+There at least two ways.

+If you know the number of bits you want to keep, you could mask.
+So, for example, if you want to keep the five least significant bits, you can bitwise-and (`&`) with the appropriate number.
+Here, it's 31 (which is, in binary, `000....011111`).
+So you could compute this as `51 & 31`.

-Not in one bit shift, but in two, yes we can.
+Or, you could do it using shifts, again.
+Not in one bit shift, but in two.

 First, we'll shift left the bits we want to get rid of -- how many?
 There are 32 bits total and we want to keep 5, so we'll shift left by 27.